Best 55+ Communities in Delray Beach (2026): Prices, HOA & Lifestyle

 The buyers who get it right are the ones who visited in season, were honest about how much structure they wanted, and didn't assume that "newest" automatically meant "best fit."
 The buyers who had regret either bought for the address without matching to their lifestyle, or toured in the summer and were surprised by the energy level in December.

 If you're comparing Delray to Boynton Beach: the lifestyle difference at the $600K–$900K level is smaller than most buyers expect.
-Valencia Reserve in Boynton offers the same GL Homes formula at 15–20% less.
+Valencia Reserve in Boynton runs the same GL Homes formula at a lower entry point — see the Boynton Beach 55+ guide for the full lineup and current ranges.
 Most buyers who start resistant to Boynton stop being resistant after the first tour.
 If the address genuinely matters to you, that's a legitimate preference — but be honest about whether you're paying for a lifestyle or a zip code.

 For a full comparison across all cities and price tiers, see the compare all 55+ communities in Palm Beach County guide.
 For a focused Valencia side-by-side, see the Valencia communities guide.